 Getting into rowing

 In 1954, the Women’s ARA decided that the way to get the fastest eight for the first official European Women’s Rowing Championships would be to put together a composite eight from the best oarswomen who put themselves forward.
-Which is obviously a familiar concept today, but was completely radical at the time as the GB men’s team was made up entirely of whole-club crews and the very idea of removing an oarsman from his club for to train with a National crew was considered practically unethical.
+This is obviously a familiar concept today, but was completely radical at the time as the GB men’s team was made up entirely of whole-club crews and the very idea of removing an oarsman from his club for to train with a National crew was considered to be borderline unethical.

-For the women’s team the idea made a lot of sense, at least in theory.
-There were far, far fewer women rowing than men but also a disproportionately larger number of clubs (if you consider the number of members per club) because there was no one-to-one mapping between clubs and boathouses or even boats; a single boathouse could house many clubs, as was the case with Green’s Boathouse at Barnes Bridge where Barnes Ladies was based, and boats might belong to the boathouse operator and be rented by the hour to the different clubs.
+For the women’s team in particular the idea made a lot of sense, at least in theory.
+There were far, far fewer women rowing than men but also a disproportionately larger number of clubs (if you consider the number of members per club) because there was no one-to-one mapping between clubs and boathouses or even boats; a single boathouse could house many clubs, as was the case with Green’s Boathouse at Barnes Bridge where Barnes Ladies ARC was based, where boats often belonged to the boathouse operator and were just rented by the hour to the different clubs.

 When the plan to put together the composite eight was announced, Dorothea remembers, “People said, ‘Oh why don’t you have a go?’
 And I did and it so happened they had another place and we had a trial and I was in!”

-After the 1954 Championships, encouraged by the 1954 single sculler Pam Barber who was also a Barnes Ladies member, Dorothea left Barnes Lades and joined the United Universities Women’s BC (stern pair of the 1954 eight were from UU) as they had become the ambitious women’s club who were boating serious eights when Barnes Ladies just weren’t, and she stayed there for the rest of her rowing career, transferring to Thames RC when UU merged with them in 1973.
+After the 1954 Championships, encouraged by Pam Barber who had been the single sculler and was also a Barnes Ladies member, Dorothea left Barnes Lades and joined the United Universities Women’s BC (stern pair of the 1954 eight were from UU) as they had become the ambitious women’s club who were boating serious eights when Barnes Ladies just weren’t.
+She remained a loyal UU member for the rest of her rowing career, transferring to Thames RC when the club merged with them in 1973.